-To use one of these free accounts, visit a WashCoLib branch and speak to a staff member.
+To use a free public account, visit a WashCoLib branch and speak to a staff member.

 You will need to fill out the Minecraft Player Form the first time you play.
-You can build your own world, play on WashCoLib’s Minecraft server, or play on a third-party server.
+You can build your own world or play on a third-party server.

 Individuals using the library’s Minecraft accounts must abide by the Washington County Library Policy on Internet Use.
 This policy can be read and accepted upon logging into any of our public computer stations.